Preserving the art, culture, and history of early American rock & roll and soul music

-The East Los Angeles Music Experience website was organized as a commercial free media venue dedicated to preserving the art of early American rock & roll and soul music favored by the West Coast East Los Angelinos.
-As a fully independent and privately funded entity, The East Los Angeles Music Experience enjoys the distinction of defining the music and social development during the Eastside Sound Golden Era, 1960 to 1969 in East Los Angeles, California and its fruition in the decades that followed.
+The East Los Angeles Music Experience is a commercial-free media website dedicated to preserving the art, culture, and history of early American rock & roll and soul music that shaped the lives of West Coast East Los Angelinos.
+As a fully independent and privately funded platform, the site documents and celebrates the music and social development of the Eastside Sound Golden Era (1960–1969) in East Los Angeles, California, and its lasting influence in the decades that followed.

 East LA Music Experience

-The East Los Angeles Music Experience stands resolute, committed, and true to the Eastside Sound.
-Experience the excitement and music treasures with us.
-We are bringing it back and keeping it alive, like nobody else can.
+The East Los Angeles Music Experience remains resolute, committed, and true to preserving this cultural legacy.
+Experience the excitement and musical treasures with us as we honor the past, celebrate the pioneers, and keep the Eastside Sound alive—like nobody else can.

 MISSION STATEMENT:

-The East Los Angeles Music Experience was organized in 2024 by Steven Chavez, Mark Guerrero, and Guy Aversa as a commercial free media venue dedicated to preserving the art of early American Rock & Roll and Soul music favored by the West Coast East Los Angeles Angelinos.
+The East Los Angeles Music Experience was organized in 2024 by Steven Chavez as a commercial free media venue dedicated to preserving the art of early American Rock & Roll and Soul music favored by the West Coast East Los Angeles Angelinos.
 These Americans represent the first English language Latino generational audience.

 As a fully independent and privately funded entity, The East Los Angeles Music Experience enjoys the distinction of defining the music and social development during the Eastside Sound Golden Era, 1960 to 1969 in East Los Angeles, California and its fruition in the decades that followed.